 1. Use fuel cards to save money

-Unsurprisingly, one of our favourite money-saving tactics is to use a fuel card.
 Choosing either a fixed weekly price (FWP) fuel card or a pump price (PP) fuel card for your drivers can lead to a wide range of money-saving benefits:

-• No interest charges.
-(FWP and PP)
+No interest charges.

 2. Don’t buy fuel on motorways unless you have a fuel card

 The location where your drivers buy their fuel can have a major impact on your fleet operating costs.
 For example, if they mainly buy it at motorway service stations, then your business is likely to be paying a premium for its fuel.
-It’s therefore important to plan out journeys in advance and refuel early to prevent an urgent refuel at a more expensive station, such as those found on motorways.

 3. Introduce a fleet telematics system

-Telematics combines a GPS system with onboard diagnostics and can be used to monitor the activity of fleet vehicles.
+Telematics combines GPS with onboard diagnostics and can be used to monitor the activity of fleet vehicles.
 They can record and map exactly where a vehicle is located and how fast it’s travelling, and cross-reference that with how a car is behaving internally.

 Monitoring fleet data through telematics and adapting the way in which your vehicles are driven is also one of the best ways you can reduce operating costs quickly.
 That’s because the data produced by telematics can help you do all of this and much more:

-• Identify the best routes for your vehicles so fewer miles are covered and so less fuel is used.
+Identify the best routes for your vehicles so fewer miles are covered and so less fuel is used.

-• Identify where and when to refuel in advance to reduce fuel costs.
+Identify where and when to refuel in advance to reduce fuel costs.

-• Improve driving standards and productivity by highlighting poor driver behaviour, such as fuel inefficiency, risky manoeuvres and using a vehicle outside of business hours.
+Improve driving standards and productivity by highlighting poor driver behaviour, such as fuel inefficiency, risky manoeuvres and using a vehicle outside of business hours.

-• Improve driver morale and retention because drivers know a telematics system helps to keep them safe and makes their role easier.
+Improve driver morale and retention because drivers know a telematics system helps to keep them safe and makes their role easier.

-• Potentially reduce insurance costs because both the location of vehicles and the behaviour of your drivers are constantly being monitored.
+Potentially reduce insurance costs because both the location of vehicles and the behaviour of your drivers are constantly being monitored.

-Telematics systems can also benefit the environment by improving the fuel-efficiency of your fleet.
+Telematics systems can also benefit the environment by improving the fuel efficiency of your fleet.

-4. Educate drivers about efficient driving
+4. Educate drivers on efficient driving

 It has been reported that drivers can impact fuel efficiency by up to 30%.
 This shows how important it is that your drivers know how to be more efficient on the roads.
 Here are some of our top tips to help your fleet be more fuel-efficient:

-• Avoid excessive speed and harsh acceleration as this burns fuel quickly.
+Avoid excessive speed and harsh acceleration, as this burns fuel quickly.

-• Minor issues or unusual sounds can escalate into much bigger, and far more expensive problems.
+Minor issues or unusual sounds can escalate into much bigger, and far more expensive problems.
 So, report issues as soon as you learn about them.

-• Avoid carrying unnecessary items in your cabin as this can lead to a vehicle using more fuel.
+Avoid carrying unnecessary items in your cabin, as this can lead to a vehicle using more fuel.

 Discover our hypermiling tips for more guidance.